-Research & Policy Team Request for Proposals
+2023 Request for Proposals

 As a mission-driven university-based research center, we aim to transcend distinct academic disciplines by bringing together scholars, policymakers, journalists, artists, and advocates to research how best to dismantle racist structures, practices, and institutions that reproduce racial inequities.
-We confront a variety of issues such as education, economy, environment, health, politics, and justice reform to research how best to dismantle racist structures, practices, and institutions that reproduce racial inequities.
+R&P Teams play an important role in this process by confronting a variety of issues such as education, economy, environment, health, politics, and mass criminalization and incarceration to research how best to dismantle racist structures, practices, and institutions that reproduce racial inequities.

 - Research and Policy Proposal (5 pages maximum, references do not count towards page limit), which must include the following:

 - Research question(s) and background, hypotheses, and methodology/approach;

 - Connection to antiracism and the Center’s vision;

 - Proposed research team (comprised of at least one BU faculty as PI or co-PI; maximum of 2 co-PIs);